 Most Paraguayans lead a low-impact lifestyle.
 This is a very poor country so many times it has more to do with necessity than choice – people simply have less stuff.
 One of the key ideas behind the concept of “reduce” in this case is the reduction of trash.
 And a great part of the trash we produce is in the form of packaging.
 In Paraguay many of the products for sale come with little packaging.
 In both the markets and supermarkets items such as produce, grains, detergent and even dog food are sold loose (out of large bins or rice bags) or in bulk.
 But my favorite example of eco-friendly packaging are the bunches of leafy greens held together with strips of banana leaf, as opposed to plastic twist ties.
 Paraguayans are skilled at making do with less and finding creative ways to use what they do have.
 This brings us to the second R …

 Plastic bags or “hules” (Hulu Lettuce) are a big problem (environmentally speaking) in Paraguay but the concept of reusable shopping bags is starting to take hold.
 Just last week supermarket chain La Preferida began a reusable bag campaign and Agroshopping has also been selling it´s own decorated bags.
+And if you are looking for alternative ways to make money, you might want to consider playing some fun and interactive sports betting games via tenocationบาคาร่าออนไลน์.

 There is recycling in Asuncion, although perhaps not in a form recognizable to expats from Europe or the United States.
 You will not see homeowners (or maids) bringing colored recycling bins to the curb for collection.
 Here the system is more informal, at least from the consumer´s side.
 For the most part people just put all their trash out and forget about it.
 That is where the “gancheros” come in.